Impeachment in the United Kingdom: Legal basis

-The United Kingdom has no codified constitution, and the legal basis for parliamentary impeachment derives not from statute law but from ancient constitutional convention dating back to 1376.
+The UK has no codified constitution, and the legal basis for parliamentary impeachment derives not from statute law but from constitutional convention dating to 1376.
 As with all conventions, however, the scope of impeachment can be and has been modified by Act of Parliament.

 The Act of Settlement 1701 restricted the exercise of royal power by preventing the sovereign from using the royal prerogative of mercy to nullify an impeachment: "That no Pardon under the Great Seal of England be pleadable to an Impeachment by the Commons in Parliament."

 Whilst historically judges were removed by impeachment (and constitutionally still may be), the 1701 Act of Settlement provided that a judge of the High Court or the Court of Appeal may be removed by both Houses of Parliament petitioning the Sovereign.
 This power is now contained in Section 11(3) of the Senior Courts Act 1981: "A person appointed to an office to which this section applies shall hold that office during good behaviour, subject to a power of removal by Her Majesty on an address presented to Her by both Houses of Parliament."

 History

 Instances of use

 Parliament has held the power of impeachment since medieval times.
 Originally, the House of Lords held that impeachment could apply only to members of the peerage; however, in 1681 the Commons declared that they had the right to impeach anyone, and the Lords respected this resolution.
 Offices held "during good behaviour" are terminable by the writ of either quo warranto (e.g. R v Richardson) or scire facias, which has even been employed by and against well-placed judges.

 After the reign of Edward IV, impeachment fell into disuse, the bill of attainder becoming the preferred form of dealing with undesirable subjects of the Crown.
-However, during the reign of James I and thereafter, impeachments became more popular, as they did not require the assent of the sovereign, while bills of attainder did, thus allowing parliament to resist royal attempts to dominate parliament.
-In 1715 the former first minister Lord Harley was impeached for high treason, much of it relating to his agreement of the Peace of Utrecht and his alleged support for the Jacobite pretender James Francis Edward Stuart.
-After two years in the Tower of London he was acquitted in 1717, and no Prime Minister has been impeached since them.
+However, during the reign of James I and thereafter, impeachments became more popular, as they did not require the assent of the sovereign, while bills of attainder did, thus allowing Parliament to resist royal attempts to dominate Parliament.
+In 1715 the former Lord Treasurer Lord Harley was impeached for high treason, much of it relating to his agreement of the Peace of Utrecht and his alleged support for the Jacobite pretender James Francis Edward Stuart.
+After two years in the Tower of London he was acquitted in 1717.

-The most recent cases of impeachment were of Warren Hastings, governor-general of India between 1773 and 1786 (impeached in 1788; found not guilty by the Lords in 1795), and Henry Dundas, 1st Viscount Melville, first lord of the admiralty, in 1806 (also acquitted).
+The most recent cases of impeachment were of Warren Hastings, governor-general of India between 1773 and 1786 (impeached in 1788; found not guilty by the Lords in 1795), and Henry Dundas, 1st Viscount Melville, First Lord of the Admiralty, in 1806 (also acquitted).
 The last attempted impeachment occurred in 1848, when David Urquhart accused Lord Palmerston of having signed a secret treaty with Imperial Russia and of receiving money from the Tsar.
 Palmerston survived a vote in the Commons which meant that the Lords did not need to hear the case.